 A Psychology major adviser signs the UCEAP academic planning form.

 Academic holds are placed for declared Psychology majors as they approach graduation.
-To have the hold lifted, students must complete an academic plan and meet with an advisor.
+To have the hold lifted, students must meet with an advisor.
 If a student is abroad, they may have a virtual meeting by email, skype, or phone with the advisor and are not required to meet in person.

 We would recommend meeting with an advisor to verify major completion and residency requirements before going abroad.
 In addition, if students are completing major requirements abroad, there may be a delay in coursework being articulated onto their UC Berkeley record.
 This has the potential to delay the verification of major requirements and graduation.